fosslight/fosslight-guide-en/scanner/1_prechecker.md

     lint                  (Default) Check whether the copyright and license writing rules are complied with convert               Convert sbom-info.yaml or oss_pkg_info.yaml -> fosslight_report.xlsx add                   Add missing license and copyright
+    download		  Download the license text of the license specified in sbom-info.yaml

 Options:
     -h                    Print help message